top of page

 You can’t build trust on top of fear.
 Before people can perform, they have to feel safe enough to speak honestly.
 Edmondson’s studies show that teams with psychological safety outperform others because people aren’t wasting energy hiding mistakes or protecting themselves.

 When safety is present, people lean in.
-They share what they see.
-They take ownership.
+They share what they see and take ownership.
 That’s when your team stops surviving and starts improving.

 Look-for: You hear the hard truths in meetings — and people know it’s safe to tell them.
 That’s how you know your team feels protected, not policed.